-Clinical Professor and Law School Fund Distinguished Scholar
+Clinical Professor and Dean's Scholar

 Paul R. Tremblay is a Clinical Professor of Law at Boston College Law School.
 A member of the faculty since 1982, he teaches clinical courses at BC Legal Services LAB within the Center for Experiential Learning.
 He served as the Associate Dean for Experiential Learning until 2015.
 Professor Tremblay also teaches a professional responsibility course each year.
 Prior to his appointment at Boston College Law School, Professor Tremblay was a Senior Attorney at the Legal Aid Foundation of Los Angeles and an instructor at UCLA School of Law.

 Professor Tremblay directs the Community Enterprise Clinic, Boston College Law School’s transactional clinical course.
 In the Community Enterprise Clinic, students represent low- and moderate-income entrepreneurs, small businesses, and nonprofit organizations.
 The mission of the Community Enterprise Clinic is to support economic progress in under-resourced neighborhoods, and to offer a vibrant educational experience to students interested in business law, transactional work, and community economic development.

 Before developing the transactional clinic, Professor Tremblay taught civil litigation and housing law clinics at LAB.

 Professor Tremblay is actively involved in matters of professional ethics, transactional practice, interdisciplinary collaboration, and legal services for the poor.
 He has been a member of the Boston Bar Association Ethics Committee since 1993, and a board member of Lawyers Clearinghouse since 2010.
 He has also served on the Executive Committee of the AALS Section on Professional Responsibility.
 He is the co-author of two textbooks used in law school clinics around the country, and more than 25 law review articles.